 Job costing for construction

-No two jobs are the same in construction, which makes estimating tough.
-Job costing is one of the best ways to develop an accurate budget and avoid blow-outs, but it’s traditionally been hard work.
-Job costing software could make it more practical for you.
+No two jobs are the same in construction, so estimating is tough.
+Job costing software could make it easier for you.

 Job costing versus process costing